marionnewlevant/craft-tweetlinker/README.md

+# NOTE: This functionality is now a part of [Twitter Plugin](https://dukt.net/craft/twitter) since version 0.9.10

+Still, there are differences, and you might like this one better.

 # Craft Twig filter: expand links in tweets

 Craft twig filter to expand urls, hashtags, user mentions in tweets.
 Works with [Twitter Plugin](https://dukt.net/craft/twitter)